-Welcome to the PNCA Office of Student Services.
+Welcome to the PNCA Office of Student Life.
 We are here to help students with their college housing needs, either within the PNCA Residence Life program or by assisting continuing students with other resources for locating accommodations within Portland.

 PNCA’s Residence Life program provides a supportive and vibrant environment that facilitates creativity and collaboration.
 We educate students through in-house social and academic activities as well as events that connect students to the life, culture, and arts of Portland.

 The Residence Life program includes live-in Resident Advisors (RAs) who provide ongoing programming, resource guidance, and support for community living.
 RAs are current PNCA students trained to cultivate a safe and healthy community for our residents.

 Architect’s rendering of ArtHouse.
 Courtesy Lever Architecture / LRS Architects.